Even before Anbang chairman detained, some banks halted its products

 ($1 = 6.8019 Chinese yuan renminbi)

-Reporting by Julie Zhu in Hong Kong and Matthew Miller, Benjamin Kang Lim and Philip Wen in Beijing; Additional reporting by Umesh Desai in Hong Kong and Min Zhang, Ma Rong, Lusha Zhang, Shu Zhang and Stella Qiu in Beijing; Writing by Tony Munroe; Editing by Ian Geoghegan
+Additional reporting by Umesh Desai in Hong Kong and Min Zhang, Ma Rong, Lusha Zhang, Shu Zhang and Stella Qiu in Beijing